Golang vs Node.js Comparison: Performance, Scalability and More

 “Go is an open-source programming language that makes it easy to build simple, reliable, and efficient software”

 This has resulted in Go has some very unique properties.
 The most important is a simple and effective way of dealing with concurrent programming properties.
 And, potentially huge performance improvements over other languages and platforms.

-While Go is still nowhere near as popular as Node.JS, it is gaining ground quickly.
+If we’d compare Go vs Node.js, the former is still nowhere near as popular as the latter, but it is gaining ground quickly.
 Apart from the creators, Google, some other huge projects have switched to using Go.
 Both Dropbox and Docker have now chosen Go to develop their massive, concurrent applications.

 There are many factors that influence the performance of a programming language.
 Some of the ones we’ll be looking at here are: